 Oklahoma Christian University Campus Police Department

 The Oklahoma Christian University CAMPUS POLICE is the law enforcement division authorized by State Statute, Title 74, SS 306.11, in 1963 which gave the Board of Regents authority to appoint peace officers.

 The CAMPUS POLICE provide the same services one would expect from any city, county or state law enforcement agency, and is responsible for enforcement of all state laws as well as rules and regulations of Oklahoma Christian University.
 CAMPUS POLICE have the legal authority to make arrests, issue traffic citations, conduct criminal investigations, serve warrants, and issue summons for parking violations.

 The CAMPUS POLICE provide a sensitive, meaningful, measured approach to situations which require police assistance, while at the same time maintaining the autonomy of the University.

 Overview of the Campus

-The Oklahoma Christian University campus consists of more than 265 acres, 31 permanent buildings; all of which are protected by the CAMPUS POLICE.
-The department consists of both commissioned police officers, Administrative Assistant and CLEET certified Armed Security Officers.
-The CAMPUS POLICE Department has the responsibility for the protection of persons and property of approximately 2,230 students, 435 faculty and staff members, and many visitors that frequent the campus each year.
+The Oklahoma Christian University campus consists of more than 265 acres and 40 permanent buildings; all of which are protected by the CAMPUS POLICE.
+The department consists of commissioned police officers and an administrative assistant.
+The CAMPUS POLICE Department has the responsibility for the protection of persons and property of approximately 2,424 students, 391 faculty and staff members, and many visitors that frequent the campus each year.

 Oklahoma Christian CAMPUS POLICE have complete police authority to apprehend and arrest anyone involved in illegal acts on-campus and areas immediately adjacent to the campus.
 If minor offenses involving University rules and regulations are committed by a University student, the campus police may also refer the individual to the Vice-President, Dean of Student Life.